SNEE-ICS/IntroToGit/course_materials/Tasks/5-working_collaboratively.md

 ```

-The process then repeats from here
+The process then repeats from here!